maybebyte/anthesis/on-lonely-passions.md

 achieving the ends (a nail driven into an object/a completed digital task).

-Given these realities, the situation I find myself in is a similar situation to the one I found myself in all those years ago: feeling alone and wondering how I can feel understood and appreciated instead.
-I suspect knowing how to fruitfully share what I love with others would help.

 ## Ways to approach/deal with this predicament

-Here are several observations that I hope others may find helpful as well.
+It can be difficult to fruitfully share what you love if it's sufficiently complex, so here are several observations that I hope others may find helpful.

 - Remember the 'show' in show and tell.
 That is to say, demo when possible so that the listener can see things in action.
 Presentation can be